Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

    For Pod AutoScaling Hpa(Horizontal Pod AutoScaling) is used.

-   Kebernetes give metrics server for pod autoscaling, we need to download that metrics server which helps us for AutoScaling.
+   Kubernetes give metrics server for pod autoscaling, we need to download that metrics server which helps us for AutoScaling.